Honorary Board Members

-Biographies published here reflect the board member's status at time of appointment to the Advisory Board.
+Biographies published here reflect the board member's status at time of appointment to the Honorary Board.

 Barbara LB Adde has been a Policy & Strategic Communications (PSC) Manager for Space Communications and Navigation (SCaN) since the position was created in March 2008.
 In this role, she is responsible for SCaN’s education and public outreach (EPO) program and policy and strategic communication with key stakeholders, such as other Federal departments and agencies, and international agencies and organizations.
 This includes serving as the Secretariat to the Interoperability Plenary (IOP) and the Interagency Operations Advisory Group (IOAG).
 Ms. Adde joined NASA in April 1997 as a political appointee, serving in the Office of Legislative Affairs.
 Her portfolio as Legislative Affairs Specialist included the International Space Station, Space Shuttle, microgravity research program, and external relations.
 She became a civil servant in 2001, supporting the Office of Space Operations’ policy and EPO activities until her move to SCaN in 2005.
 Prior to joining NASA, Ms. Adde served as Confidential Assistant to the Associate Director for Technology in the White House Office of Science and Technology Policy, from 1993 to 1996.
 Ms. Adde earned her Bachelor of Arts in Communications from the University of Delaware in 1981.